Sanizzang/Algorithm/README.md

 ## How the project will work

-> #### There are four steps that we have to know
+> #### There are five steps that we have to know
 >
 >
->> 1. Solving 4 Problems of which part are random for a week except Sunday and it gonna be saved each folder related to part
+>> 1. Solving 3 Problems of which part are random for a week at least and it gonna be saved each folder related to part
 >> 2. Each problem is given with a file that would be written with 6 steps
 >>
 ```